Paul F-Brandwein Institute Programs

 James Rutherford is Education Advisor to the Executive Officer of the American Association for the Advancement of Science.
 At AAAS, he has been responsible for such national initiatives as Science Resources for Schools, Challenge of the Unknown, the National Forum for School Science, and Science Seminars for Teachers, and for such publications as Science Education News, the annual Science Education Directory, the annual This Year in School Science, and Science Education in Global Perspective.

-As initiator and director of Project 2061, he headed the nation's most prominent long-term, comprehensive effort to foster nationwide reform in science, mathematics, and technology education.
-Landmark publications that have emerged from the project include Science for All Americans, Benchmarks for Science Literacy, Blueprints for Reform, and Resources for Science Literacy, soon to be followed by Designs for Science Literacy and Atlas of Science Literacy.
+As initiator and director of Project 2061, he headed the nation’s most prominent long-term, comprehensive effort to foster nationwide reform in science, mathematics, and technology education.
+Landmark publications that have emerged from the project include Science for All Americans, Benchmarks for Science Literacy, Blueprints for Reform, and Resources for Science Literacy, followed by Designs for Science Literacy and Atlas of Science Literacy.

 Prior to joining AAAS, Rutherford served in two federal agencies.
 In 1977, he was appointed by President Carter to be Assistant Director of the National Science Foundation responsible for all science, mathematics, and engineering education programs, preschool through postdoctoral, and for federal programs fostering the public understanding of science programs.
 When the new U.S. Department of Education was launched, the president appointed him to be the first Assistant Secretary for Research and Improvement.
 This position included responsibility for the National Institute of Education, the National Center for Educational Statistics, the Fund for the Improvement of Post-Secondary Education, and the federal programs supporting libraries and the development of educational technologies.